 But AI weapons have a unique characteristic.
 Once you have the software, it’s easy and cheap to make a copy to use in another place.
 Other weapons of mass destruction often require costly and rare components.
 Even if I had the plans and expertise to make a nuclear bomb, I can’t actually build one unless I can somehow get some uranium.
 We can work to keep those resources out of the hands of dictators and terrorists.
 And even if they get enough to build a bomb, once they’ve used it, it’s used up.
 With AI software, once they have it, they have it forever and can reuse it indefinitely at essentially no cost.
 You don’t have to acquire more.

 What about the fact that automated weapons will lower the threshold for war?
 The less we need to use humans to fight, the more willing we will be to fight.
 On the surface that seems ok, we’re not risking human lives right?
 But war is always going to be inherently dangerous and lives will be lost.
 Perhaps they won’t be on the battlefield, perhaps it will be in retaliatory attacks on civilian targets from an overmatched force that doesn’t have the technology to fight the AI, but can certainly blow up a tourist hotel with a car bomb.

-The ethics of how we should be using AI is still an unsolved problem.
-Many of the worlds’ greatest minds and experts are pondering these questions today.
-Their answers will shape the future of AI and its use in defense in the coming years.
+Many of the worlds’ greatest minds and experts are the ethics of AI and their answers will shape the future of its use in defense in the coming years.